This is the multi-page printable view of this section. Click here to print.

 Assigned PRs

-When the GitHub user in the PR Focus Global Settings is the same as a GitHub user in the assignee field or the assignees array in the GitHub Pull Request API, PR Focus moves the PR into the Assigned PRs list.
+When the GitHub user whose API token is used in PR Focus is the same as a GitHub user in the assignee field or the assignees array in the GitHub Pull Request API, PR Focus moves the PR into the Assigned PRs list.

-If you do not use this workflow, you can hide the Assigned PRs list from your dashboards by un-checking the Show Assigned PRs checkbox in the Global Settings or Repository Settings.
+If you do not use this workflow, you can hide the Assigned PRs list from your dashboards by un-checking the Show Assigned PRs checkbox in the global app Settings or Repository Settings.

 Assigned PRs is disabled by default.

-You can sort pull request lists in the repository dashboard by a number of options.
-By default, all lists in the repository dashboards are sorted by updated date.
+You can sort pull request lists in the All Pull Requests or repository dashboards by a number of options.
+By default, all lists in these dashboards are sorted by updated date.
 Recently updated PRs always appear at the top of the lists.

 You can change the sort order of Watched PRs, Assigned PRs, Reviewing PRs, or My PRs with one of these sort options: